-The Early Learning Group (ELG), for children aged 4-12, runs on Wednesday afternoons and Sunday mornings – with a sports and games session on Friday afternoons.
-About 135 children attend the programme from 9 villages.
-The ELG continues to be a flagship programme, one of the the central elements driving the educational approach of the Resource Centre.
+The Early Learning Group (ELG), for children aged 4-12, runs twice a week in 3 village centres for about 150 children from 9 villages.
+The ELG continues to be a flagship programme, one of the central elements driving the educational approach of the Resource Centre.

 The ELG aims to: